aymane-smi/docker-workshop/readme.md

  #### 1 - start

- after we run the conatiner for the first time the container is started by default.but sometimes when ew restart or server/personal laptop... the conatiner is stopped and restarted we use ```docker start <container-name>```
+ after we run the container for the first time the container is started by default.but sometimes when ew restart or server/personal laptop... the container is stopped and restarted we use ```docker start <container-name>```

   #### 2 - pause